TERMS AND CONDITIONS FOR THE PROVISION OF SERVICES THROUGH THE ARCHOVER LIMITED PLATFORM

 8. Security and missing payments

 8.1 Where the Facility Agreement states that the loans are to be secured, we will be entitled to enforce the security if the Borrower defaults in any repayment or reporting obligation to the Lenders.
-This means that the named accounts receivable, and benefit of stock in trade, contract revenue and other assets will be transferred to us on behalf of the Lenders and that we will be entitled to all monies received in respect of such accounts receivable or from realising the assets and will be entitled to chase all invoices of the named accounts as we see fit.
+This means that we may exercise our rights as a secured creditor, including realisation and appropriation of assets where permissible and appropriate, for the benefit of Lenders.

-8.2 Each Borrower agrees that we shall be entitled to enforce the security on any default and to take such action as we see fit to recover monies due on the accounts receivables and to realise other secured assets and indemnifies us against all costs, expenses, claims, losses and damages incurred by us in connection with any action taken by us to enforce the security.
-In particular, on any default by a Borrower, ArchOver shall be entitled to deal with all monies coming in to the controlled account allocated to the Borrower and shall be entitled to operate the controlled account and deal with sums received without the instruction or the consent of the Borrower.
+8.2 Each Borrower agrees that we shall be entitled to enforce the security on any default and to take such action as we see fit to recover monies due to us and to realise secured assets and accordingly each Borrower indemnifies us against all costs, expenses, claims, losses and damages incurred by us in connection with any action taken by us to enforce the security.

 8.3 Each Borrower agrees that where the Facility Agreement states that the loan is to be secured, the Deed of Charge applies to all borrowing made by a Borrower via our Platform.